 Of course this now raises the question of why, in general.
 Why did Rowling decide to sneak this issue past us in such a manner?
 What kind of purpose is supposed to be served by the sudden suggestion that Albus “oh shocking!” might have been the DADA teacher before becoming Headmaster?
 And, incidentally, the last one to hold the position for more than one year.
 So what?
 Talk about elephants straining to bring forth mice.
 What is the point?

 We don’t know what year Albus’s Headmaster appointment was.
 But I am pretty confident that Rowling doesn’t think we need to know.
-We, of course disagree with her, but a lot of effect that will have.
+We, of course disagree with her, but a lot of good that will do.

 Frankly we are in danger of losing our way in the forest due to paying excessive attention to the individual trees.
 But this sort of opacity is nevertheless a real issue in this series.